FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 SCREENSHOT/GIF

 ## Completing a quest
-Once you have completed all the tasks in a quest the questbook
+Once you have completed all the tasks for a quest, you will get a notification in the top right of the screen and an `!` will appear on the questbook icon in your inventory screen.

+When you open the questbook the chapter the quest is in will also have an `!` along with the specific quest that was completed

+SCREENSHOTs show the different places the `!` can be